-What does Gone Forever mean?
+What do you think Gone Forever means?

 Three Days Grace: Gone Forever Meaning